wwtkddnjsww/TA_C_plus_plus_programming/README.md

 # C/C++ Programming Teaching Assistant

-This files made by Sangwon Seo and Cheonsol Lee and made for Chungbuk National University student who attend C/C++ Programming (2019 1st semester).
+This files made by Sangwon Seo and Cheonsol Lee and made for Chungbuk National University student, and they are teaching assistant of C/C++ Programming (2019 1st semester).